jsonsite/jsonsite/README.md

   "image": "[Image for website, Only used for image.]", "author": "[Author who made the website (a.k.a your name)]", "pages": [
-    // The pages on the website.
-Only one object per Page {
+    {
       "title": "[Title of Page]",
       "id": "[ID of the page.
 Please make sure one page contains a 'main' id.]",